 In Class Support

-Students work 1:1 or in small groups, with a Teaching Assistant, on a specific programme.
+Students work 1:1 or in small groups, with a Teaching Assistant/Classroom Assistants, on a specific programme.
 This is usually extra help for literacy or numeracy and takes place during registration two or three times a week.
-Interventions may include reading programmes, handwriting practice, Toe-by-Toe (or other dyslexia support).
+Interventions may include reading programmes, handwriting practice, Lexia, Toe-by-Toe (or other dyslexia support).

 Literacy Extract and EAL

-Students who need additional support in literacy are taught in a smaller class, focusing on the key skills.
-Literacy Support is also offered to students who are just beginning to learn English or need additional help in order to access the curriculum.
+Students, in Key Stage 3, who need additional support in literacy are taught in a smaller class, focusing on the key skills and phonics.
+Literacy Support may also be offered to students who are just beginning to learn English or need additional help in order to access the curriculum.

 This could be for ASD, reading, reading comprehension, spelling, handwriting, numeracy, social skills.
 These could be delivered by a teacher, TA, or intervention support staff.
 Physiotherapy is undertaken with specific students as required.

 This is a provision for Year 7 students who may find transition difficult; it provides a stepping stone between primary and secondary school.
 Students follow the same curriculum for maths, English, science, humanities and computing.
 In addition, they work on developing self-esteem and social skills through activities such as circle time and gardening.

 Adaptations to the curriculum or learning environment may be made to remove barriers to learning.
 Things such as:

 - Sitting at the front of the classroom;